 There is charm in spades, but standards are very high too and everything is immaculate, including the smart en-suite bath/shower rooms.
 All rooms have the usual facilities – TV, free internet and hairdryer (iron and ironing board also available) – and you can help yourself to tea or coffee in the little kitchen downstairs.

 In addition to the usual cereals, toast, juices, tea and coffee, hot breakfast options might include smoked salmon with scrambled eggs; bacon, egg and tomato; or a generous bowl of Greek yoghurt studded with fresh fruit, toasted almonds and honey.
 You can have breakfast out on the terrace in fine weather – a perfect observation point for watching the seals and other wildlife, or you might spy Joe’s brother out in his fishing boat, checking his lobster pots.

-Afternoon tea, prepared by Joe and Jackie’s daughter, is also available to both residents and non-residents by arrangement – a lovely way to round off a day out in the area, visiting Ardgillan Castle & Gardens (up the hill, just behind the house), or Skerries Windmills, walking nearby beaches or playing one of the umpteen golf courses that are within a short drive.
-If the weather is good and you can have tea outside, the patio can be a sheltered sun trap if the wind isn’t coming from the east – with the whitewashed walls of the cottages behind you and the sea in front, it can feel like you’re in the Mediterranean instead of County Dublin.
+The White Cottages Afternoon Tea, prepared by Joe and Jackie’s daughter, Jessica, is also available to both residents and non-resident groups by arrangement – a lovely way to round off a day out in the area, visiting Ardgillan Castle & Gardens (up the hill, just behind the house), or Skerries Windmills, walking nearby beaches or playing one of the umpteen golf courses that are within a short drive.
+If the weather is good and you can have tea outside, the patio can be a sheltered sun trap if the wind isn’t coming from the east – with the whitewashed walls of the cottages behind you and the sea in front, it can feel as if you’re in the Mediterranean instead of County Dublin.

 Nearby Dublin seems a world away – the White Cottages is a perfect hideaway to get away from it all for a few days or as a base to explore the pretty north Dublin countryside and coast.